07carvalho/tasks-tech-challenge/README.md

 # tasks-tech-challenge
 Repo with backend and frontend services for a technical challenge

+# Submited by
+Name: Felipe Carvalho

+# Main instructions

+This repository contains both the backend and frontend projects.
+Open two terminals to run both projects.

+* `backend` directory: includes the Django project with Docker;
+* `frontend` directory: includes a NextJS project that consumes the Django RestAPI;

+You can find bellow the specific structions to run each project.

+### Important

+Because this is a test (not a real project), important points of software development were not covered in this repository and projects, eg:

+* Git branchs strategies (all commits were pushed direct to `main` branch);
+* Pipeline implementation;
+* The use of UUID or soft delete in the Django models;

 # backend

 This a Django project running with Python 3.12 and Postgres database